jbloomlab/dms_tools2/docs/index.rst

 `dms_tools2`_ is a software package for analyzing **d**\eep **m**\utational **s**\canning data.
 It is tailored to analyze libraries created using `comprehensive codon mutagenesis`_ of protein-coding genes, and perform analyses that are common to the `Bloom lab`_, such as:

-    * Process deep-sequencing data generated :ref:`bcsubamp`.
+    * Process deep-sequencing data from :ref:`bcsubamp`.

     * Estimate the :ref:`prefs` of a protein.